Safety planning is when you do things that make you and your family safer when you are experiencing domestic and family violence and abuse.

 This guide supplies general information only, not all safety planning options listed will be right for you or your family.

-Please contact us if this is something you want help.
+Please contact us if this is something you want help with.